microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 rule.
 - **<PARAM_NAME>="<PARAM_VALUE>"** = Optional name/value pairs which can override other parameter file values

-### Scripting
+### Metric Alert Rule Deployment Scripting
 A sample shell script (`deployMetricAlerts.sh`) can be used to deploy all of the sample metric alert rules.
 The script may be invoked with the following environment variables set or passed as arguments.
 If a value is not set the script will prompt for it.

-- `RESOURCE_GROUP` - The resource group in which the Log Analytics workspace is located
+- `RESOURCE_GROUP` - The resource group in which the AODS cluster is located
 - `CLUSTER_NAME` - The name of the AODS cluster in the resource group that will emit the metrics
 - `ACTION_GROUP_IDS` - *Optional* - Comma-separated list of action group resource IDs